gangwerz/personal-website/README.md

 ## The Change Blog

 **_This "blog" is only located here temporarily.
-Once I have server hosting picked out, I will move the contents of this section to a dedicated website._**
+These entries are being ported to articles for my new [blog](https://blog.gangwerz.xyz)._**

+#### 0.5.0

+Shifted the focus of the website from a skills showcase, to an overview of my projects.
+This is because I would have ended up with a lot of sections with very little content.
+Now I will have fewer sections, but since the scope is larger, I will have more to say, making each one more worthwhile to read.

 #### 0.4.1